Sudoboat/image-hotspot-creator/README.md

 ## Where can it be used?

-The Image Hotspot Creator is useful in scenarios where you need to highlight specific areas in an image and perform actions such as redirecting or opening a popup when clicking or hovering over those areas.
+The Image Hotspot Creator is useful in scenarios where user need to highlight specific areas in an image and perform actions when clicking or hovering over those areas.
 Here are a few examples:

 - Highlighting people in a picture: Clicking on a person's hotspot can redirect to their Instagram profile or perform any desired action.
 - Interacting with objects in an image: Clicking on objects like tables, chairs, laptops, or mobile phones can trigger popups displaying detailed information or redirecting to specific product pages.

-This tool simplifies the process of adding interactivity and enhancing user experience in images by allowing you to define and manage hotspots with ease.
+This tool simplifies the process of adding interactivity and enhancing user experience in images by allowing user to define and manage hotspots with ease.